nathanielvarona/pritunl-client-github-action/README.md

 ### Outputs

-`client-id` — is the randomly generated identifier displayed on Pritunl's client after setting up a profile.
+`client-id` — is a string of key-value pairs associated with a profile, with an identifier the client randomly generates during the profile setup process.

-_Output Parameter Retrieving Example:_ `${{ steps.pritunl-connection.outputs.client-id }}`
+_Output parameter retrieving:_ `'${{ steps.pritunl-connection.outputs.client-id }}'`

-Where the `pritunl-connection` is the Setup Step ID.
+Where the `pritunl-connection` is the `Setup Step ID`.

 > Kindly check the subsection [Manually Controlling the Connection](#and-even-manually-controlling-the-connection) for example.